JADHAMMOUDEH/Mac-Book-2008/README.md

 [https://support.apple.com/kb/SP809?locale=en_US](url)
 [https://www.youtube.com/watch?v=o89zET46VtM](url)

-Apple Inc. sold the MacBook brand of Mac notebooks between May 2006 and February 2012.
+**Apple Inc.** sold the MacBook brand of Mac notebooks between May 2006 and February 2012.
 As part of Apple's shift from PowerPC to Intel CPUs, it replaced the iBook notebook series.
-The MacBook is positioned at the bottom of the MacBook line, behind the luxury ultra-portable MacBook Air and the performance-oriented MacBook Pro.
+The MacBook is positioned at the bottom of the MacBook line, behind the luxury ultra-portable MacBook Air and the performance-oriented ***MacBook Pro***.